WhiskeySockets/Baileys/README.md

 Run the [example](Example/example.ts) file with ``--mobile`` cli flag to use the native mobile API.

+Here is another example of a connection with pairing code

+Run the [simplified-example](Example/pairingCodeConnectionExample.js) with the ``--use-pairing-code flag``

 ## Configuring the Connection

 You can configure the connection by passing a `SocketConfig` object.